F-R-I-D-A-Y-Project/JARVIS/README.md

-# F.R.I.D.A.Y
+# J.A.R.V.I.S

 Python project developed for the discipline "Laboratório de Programação 2", at "Instituto Militar de Engenharia"

 ## About

-F.R.I.D.A.Y is a chatbot and personal assistant AI developed in Python.
-Capable of answering question made by user and executing shell commands for the user.
-It was developed using the Transformers architecture, and it is serialized so the model doesn't need to be trained every time
+J.A.R.V.I.S is a chatbot and personal assistant AI developed in Python, capable of answering question made by user.
+Developed using the similarity technique.

 ## Team members